 Keep the supervisor informed of any changes in employment status.

-Where the debtor is unable to make contributions this will be reviewed by the supervisor.
+Where the consumer is unable to make contributions this will be reviewed by the supervisor.

-At the point new employment is obtained the supervisor will review the debtor’s IVA contributions and at that point there will be an expectation that any remaining redundancy funds will be paid into the IVA, and the debtor’s performance in this regard will be reported to creditors.
+At the point new employment is obtained the supervisor will review the consumer’s

+IVA contributions and at that point there will be an expectation that any remaining redundancy funds will be paid into the IVA, and the consumer’s performance in this regard will be reported to creditors.

-10.5(b) Failure to disclose any such entitlement to redundancy payment will be considered a breach of the IVA.
+10.7 Failure to disclose any such entitlement to redundancy payment or pay the excess

-10.6 A debtor will be allowed a payment break of up to 6 months once during the term of the IVA without any modification being required at the discretion of the supervisor.

-The term of the IVA will be extended by the length of the payment break so that the debtor will make the same number of contributions as agreed in the original proposal.
-An agreed payment break will not constitute a breach.
-Where the supervisor agrees a payment break, the creditors should be notified within 3 months from the date of agreement.
-At the conclusion of an agreed payment break the supervisor shall if necessary review the position and consult with creditors where appropriate.

-10.7 Where the individual has failed to disclose exceptional income, the term of the IVA may be extended by up to a maximum of 6 months to recover any sums due (to correct the breach), without any modification being required.
+over 6 months of take home pay will be considered a breach of the IVA.

+10.8 If a consumer is faced with an emergency item of expenditure or an unforeseen reduction in income and they are unable to pay either the full amount due or anything at all, then, subject to the discretion of the Supervisor, they may be allowed to take payment holidays or make reduced payments without a variation being required.
+This is subject to three conditions, all of which have to be met:

+(i) Full details of the inability to pay must be provided to the Supervisor's satisfaction;

+(ii) In total, no more than the equivalent of 9 months payments can be agreed to be missed in this way; and

+(iii) The duration of the IVA will be extended by no more than 12 additional months to recover the sums due, unless the consumer has otherwise made good the shortfall.
+Any missed payments agreed in this way should not be counted in the arrears of contributions which would be regarded as a breach of the IVA and details of this will be included in the next report to creditors.

-10.8 10.9 Where the individual is unable to remedy any breach of the arrangement, the supervisor must report within 28 days to the creditors and either issue a Certificate of
+10.9 Where the individual is unable to remedy any breach of the arrangement, the supervisor must report within 28 days to the creditors and either issue a Certificate of

 Termination or if the Supervisor feels it appropriate seek creditor views to do one of